-BEIJING (AP) — Basketball star Dennis Rodman is heading to North Korea for the second time this year for what he says is a friendly visit to his friend, the communist nation's leader, Kim Jong Un.
+BEIJING (AP) — Former NBA star Dennis Rodman said Tuesday he was going on his second North Korea trip this year to have what he calls a friendly visit with the country's authoritarian leader, Kim Jong Un.

-Rodman first met Kim — a basketball fan — during a visit in February to promote the sport and make a film.
-U.S. officials frowned on the trip for giving Kim a propaganda boost, but Rodman suggested "basketball diplomacy" could warm relations.
+Rodman first met Kim — a die-hard basketball fan — during a visit in February to promote the sport and make a film.
+U.S. officials frowned on the trip for giving the young leader a propaganda boost.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 Santa can't do it all alone.
 He needs elves to help with the toys and he needs the post office to help with the deliveries.

 After joining a program that helps disadvantage kids, a man entrusted with children is accused of using the program to prey on a young boy.

 Thieves are leaving big, gaping holes around Roswell.

 A pedestrian is in critical condition Thursday night after being struck by a car in downtown Albuquerque.

 New Mexico honored a fallen hero Thursday as family, friends and law enforcement officers gathered for the funeral of Sandoval County Sheriff's Sergeant Robert Baron.